 Level of care is determined using the CANS Comprehensive Assessment in conjunction with a bio-psychosocial assessment, the IBHA.
-The CANS Comprehensive Assessment is completed based on a face-to-face interview with the child and parent(s) and additional supporting information.
+The CANS Comprehensive Assessment is completed based on an interview with the child and parent(s) and additional supporting information.
 The CANS addresses the following domains: life domain functioning, youth strengths, acculturation, caregiver strengths and needs, youth behavioral/emotional needs and youth risk behaviors.
 Goal development is directly related to the CANS.
-The initial CANS Comprehensive Assessment is completed by a CANS certified licensed mental health professional (LMHP) after the member scores positive on the Brief CANS and is referred to the WAA for services.
+The initial CANS Comprehensive Assessment is completed by a CANS certified licensed mental health professional (LMHP) after the member LOUISIANA MEDICAID PROGRAMISSUED:10/04/22REPLACED:02/25/22CHAPTER 2:BEHAVIORAL HEALTH SERVICESAPPENDIX F - CSoC WRAPAROUND MODELPAGE(S) 19 scores positive on the Brief CANS and is referred to the WAA for services.
 (See Appendix D for LMHP definition).
 The initial comprehensive CANS must be completed within 30 days of the referral and is used to develop the initial POC.